 To report a change:

-- Call the DTA Assistance Line at 877-382-2363 and follow the prompts to do an address change (no need to talk to a DTA worker),
+- Call the DTA Assistance Line at 877-382-2363 and follow the prompts to update your address,

 - Verbally report the change to a DTA worker on the Assistance Line or at a local DTA office, or

-If your rent goes up:
+If your rent amount changes:

 If DTA gets returned mail:

 DTA mail is not forwarded by the U.S. Post Office.
 If you move and DTA does not have your new address, DTA letters will likely get returned to DTA.
-However, if you left a forwarding address with the U.S. Post office, DTA should use that information to update your address and send a check-in notice to your new address.
+However, if you left a forwarding address with the U.S. Post office, DTA should use that information to update your address in your case and send a check-in notice to your new address.

 If you get DTA cash benefits in addition to SNAP:

 If you get TFDC or EAEDC, DTA requires you to report within 10 days any changes in where you live and if the move causes changes to your rent.
 See What is Change Reporting for cash assistance households?
 DTA also may close your cash case if they get returned mail for you, and/or if you move but do not respond to DTA letters asking you to verify your new address.
 DTA’s policies for handing returned mail in cash assistance cases may not follow the law.
 If DTA closes your DTA benefits due to returned mail, contact MLRI at [email protected].